The Waning Gibbous Moon On Friday The 13 Wants You To Be Happy

 Although we experienced an enormous Full Worm Moon this past Monday night, the celestial show isn't over just yet.
-This Friday the 13 brings a waning gibbous moon.
+This Friday the 13th brings a waning gibbous moon.
 It may sound a little spooky, but the lunar event is actually filled with positive energy.
+Which, as I'm sure you'll agree, is something we could all use a little of right now.

 According to the Centre for Astrophysics and Supercomputing, a waning gibbous moon is the phase following the full moon.
 "Waning" means the shape of the astronomical body is decreasing in size night by night; "gibbous" refers to the fact that the moon is no longer full, but more than half of its surface is still illuminated.